jrzubizarreta/depinf/README.md

 ## Solver Details

 The software is compatible with solvers implemented in external R packages GLPK ("glpk", free), Gurobi ("gurobi", recommended), and CPLEX ("cplex").
 By default, the package uses `glpk` which requires no additional setup or license.
-For installation of Gurobi, including the necessary associated R package (with free academic license), visit [Gurobi](http://www.gurobi.com) with instructions [here](http://www.gurobi.com/documentation/6.0/quickstart_windows/creating_a_new_academic_li.html).
+For installation of Gurobi, including the necessary associated R package (with free academic license), visit [Gurobi](http://www.gurobi.com).